 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

-If you are care-experienced and interested in applying to university, you can contact Anne-Marie Henderson in the widening participation department for impartial information, advice and guidance about applying to university in general, as well as the extra support available for care-experienced students at King's College London.
+If you are care-experienced and interested in applying to university, you can contact Jack Mollart-Solity in the Widening Participation Department for advice and guidance about applying to university and the extra support available for care-experienced students at King's College London.
 This includes feedback on a personal statement draft.

-All communication with Anne-Marie is completely confidential, and will have no impact on your application to the college.
+All communication with Jack is completely confidential, and will have no impact on your application to the college.

 Support we offer?